What does really matter in image goal navigation?: Agents implementation details

-\myparagraph{ResNet backbone} The ResNet implementation is borrowed from~\cite{ridnik2021tresnet,al2022zero,sun2024fgprompt} and the code is publicly available \footnote{\url{https://github.com/XinyuSun/FGPrompt}}.
-The default network is implemented as a custom ResNet9 with \textit{SpaceToDepth} blocks~\cite{ridnik2021tresnet} that rearrange the input of each 2D convolution layer such that each of its spatial dimensions is divided by a factor 4, while the channel dimension is 16 times larger.
-We consider a ResNet9 because of the performance reported in~\cite{sun2024fgprompt}, in line with those of a ResNet50, but with a fraction of the parameters.
+\myparagraph{ResNet backbone} The ResNet implementation is borrowed from~\cite{ridnik2021tresnet,al2022zero,sun2024fgprompt} and the code is publicly available.\footnote{\url{https://github.com/XinyuSun/FGPrompt}} The default network is implemented as a custom ResNet9 with \textit{SpaceToDepth} blocks~\cite{ridnik2021tresnet} that rearrange the input of each 2D convolution layer such that each of its spatial dimensions is divided by a factor 4, while the channel dimension is 16 times larger.
+In the paper we use the ResNet9 version because of the performance reported in~\cite{sun2024fgprompt}, in line with those of a ResNet50, but with a fraction of the parameters.
 In the ResNet version without \textit{SpaceToDepth}, these reshaping blocks are simply skipped.
 As customary, the 2D CNN output is flatten and passed to a linear layer to generate a 128D feature vector.

-The Late Fusion ResNet backbone uses two such networks and concatenates the output vectors before feeding them to the GRU, while in the ChannelCat version the first 2D convolution layer is modified to receive as input a 6-channel image generated by channel-stacking observation and goal.
+The \textit{Late Fusion} ResNet backbone uses two such networks and concatenates the output vectors before feeding them to the GRU, while in the \textit{ChannelCat} version the first 2D convolution layer is modified to receive as input a 6-channel image generated by channel-stacking observation and goal.

-\myparagraph{ViT backbone} We use the \textit{small} version of a popular ViT implementation\footnote{\url{https://github.com/huggingface/pytorch-image-models}}, augmented with the \textit{convolutional compression layer} proposed in \textit{OVRL-v2}~\cite{yadav2023ovrlv2} (code available in the paper) to compress the ViT output to a 2058D feature.
-As discussed in~\cite{yadav2023ovrlv2}, without pre-training (as is the case here), ViT-Small performs better than Base despite having a fraction of the parameters, we thus use ViT-Small for all our experiments.
-We adopt this layer since Yadav et al.~\cite{yadav2023ovrlv2} report significant improvements in navigation performance using it, over more common compression options like average pooling or [\code{CLS}] token.
+\myparagraph{ViT backbone} We use the \textit{small} version of a popular ViT implementation,\footnote{\url{https://github.com/huggingface/pytorch-image-models}} augmented with the \textit{convolutional compression layer} proposed in \textit{OVRL-v2}~\cite{yadav2023ovrlv2} (code available in the Appendix of the \textit{OVRL-v2} paper) to compress the ViT output to a 2058D feature.
+We adopt this layer since \cite{yadav2023ovrlv2} reports significant improvements in navigation performance using it, over more common compression options like average pooling or [\code{CLS}] token.
+As discussed in~\cite{yadav2023ovrlv2}, without pre-training (as is the case here), ViT-Small performs better than ViT-Base despite having a fraction of the parameters, and therefore we use ViT-Small for all our experiments in the paper.

-As for the ResNet backbone, the Late Fusion network is implemented with two ViTs whose outputs are concatenated, while the ChannelCat version has a modified input 2D convolution (first standard processing layer of the ViT) such that it can receive a 6-channel image composed by channel-stacking observation and goal.
+As for the ResNet backbone, the \textit{Late Fusion} network is implemented with two ViTs whose outputs are concatenated, while the \textit{ChannelCat} version has a modified input 2D convolution (first standard processing layer of the ViT) such that it can receive a 6-channel image composed by channel-stacking observation and goal.